guiniol/vim-showspaces/README.md

 ftplugin, otherwise in your vimrc.

-The plugin also gives a g:ToggleShowSpaces() which toggles the highlighting when you call it.
+The plugin also gives a ToggleShowSpaces() which toggles the highlighting when you call it.